 - What are your plans for after college?
 How will participating in undergraduate research aid you in these goals?

 There are many ways to get involved with research at the U of M. Keep in mind your answers to the previous questions when thinking about which approach makes the most sense for you.

 - Paid positions – Working hourly in a lab can be a great way to get initial exposure, training, and experience.
 Even starting as a dishwasher lets you see how the lab functions and gives you exposure to the work and people of a lab.
 These opportunities are often posted on the UMN Office of Human Resources site.
 Search for Student jobs.

 - Volunteering – Most students start out volunteering in a lab.
-More information about volunteering opportunities and requirements can be found here.
+Learn more about volunteering opportunities and requirements.